hirez0/nhl-irc-bot/README.md

 Put back together by: hirez,  original credit goes to Sabotaged irc.synirc.net  - #NHL

-stuff it does:
+how to install: change the .config files to your irc server/channel of liking and recompile  (yes I know its the stupidest thing in the world you have to recompile to do this step_ stuff it does:

 [22:17:50] <hirezgg> !ptop g

 [22:17:51] <Dave_Strader> 1.
 Wayne Simmonds: 3